University Researchers Launch Economic Impact Study of Medical Debt Relief

-As Congress works on new health care law that may increase Americans’ medical bills, researchers begin studying the economic impact of forgiving medical debt.
+As Congress works on new health care law that may increase Americans’ medical bills, researchers begin studying the economic impact of relieving medical debt.

-NEW YORK, June 22, 2017 — University researchers and others planning the nation’s first economic impact study of medical debt forgiveness met today in New York for an historic “mini-summit,” coincidentally held the same day as GOP senators in Washington unveiled a new health care bill.
+NEW YORK, June 22, 2017 — University researchers and others planning the nation’s first economic impact study of medical debt relief met today in New York for an historic “mini-summit,” coincidentally held the same day as GOP senators in Washington unveiled a new health care bill.

-“The pending changes in national health care policy may vastly increase medical debt in America,” said Jerry Ashton, cofounder and Executive VP of RIP Medical Debt, a New York-based charity that locates, buys and forgives unpayable medical bills.
-“This economic impact study of medical debt forgiveness is urgent and important for how healthcare is approached in the future.”
+“The pending changes in national health care policy may vastly increase medical debt in America,” said Jerry Ashton, cofounder and Executive VP of RIP Medical Debt, a New York-based charity that locates, buys and relieves unpayable medical bills.
+“This economic impact study of medical debt relief is urgent and important for how healthcare is approached in the future.”

 “About 64 million Americans struggle with unpaid and unpayable medical debt annually, including those with health insurance,” said Craig Antico, RIP cofounder.
 “About 15 million people annually become insolvent from medical bills, using all of their savings and going into more debt for their health care.
 They often go without care because of the cost.”

 RIP organized the gathering with researchers from the economics and public policy departments of UCLA, University of Chicago, MIT, and UC/Berkeley.
 They met with representatives from TransUnion, the Consumer Finance Protection Bureau (CFPB), 1/0 Capital, and others.

 “We are measuring baseline outcomes and tasks in a pilot study before we scale up the research project,” said Francis Wong, a PhD candidate at the University of California Berkeley.
-“This pilot study will test the debt-forgiveness pipeline and make sure it all works.”
+“This pilot study will test the debt-relief pipeline and make sure it all works.”